 Additional Guidance: Make sure to discuss the limitations of the stream table model.
 The stream table uses sand, which represents rock that has already been weathered.
 The falls need to be weathered before erosion occurs.
 Also consider prompting students to think about the difference in water being funneled into a narrow funnel versus flowing over a wide area to figure out why erosion would be faster at a ‘V’ shape versus a ‘U’ shape.
 If stream tables are not available consider showing a video of a stream table investigation like this Erosion lab video (see 4:25 - 5:00).
 Have students make predictions before showing the video, drawing on prior knowledge about/experience with erosion.

 Note: Both weathering and erosion need to happen for the falls to move.
 To further consider the role of weathering in the movement of Niagara Falls, you might have students work through a series of short weathering activities like the ones described in this weathering and erosion lesson from understandingscience.org.

-Introduce two data sets to students, Historical changes in lip length of Horseshoe Falls and Actual recession rate of Horseshoe Falls and American Falls over differing time periods, and ask them to look for patterns in each data set and patterns between the data sets.
+Introduce three data sets to students, Actual recession rate of Horseshoe Falls and American Falls over differing time periods, Historical changes in flow discharge over Niagara Falls, and Historical changes in lip length of Horseshoe Falls, and ask them to look for patterns in each data set and patterns between the data sets.
 Encourage students to compare both data sets with the shapes of the two falls (see pictures below).
 Ask students to share what they notice, first with a partner and then with the class.